bzantium/simplex-method-matlab/README.md

 # Simplex Method Matlab Implementation

-This is matlab implementation of simplex method only using basic functions to better understand logics.
+This is matlab implementation of simplex method only using basic functions for better understanding of logics.
+Two phase simplex method is used for non-canonical form problems.

 #### There are three modes for choosing pivots - to avoid degeneracy